LowlyGardener/dotfiles/readme.md

 ![example](pictures/screenshot.png)
 ---

 The use of Jetbrains Mono as my prefered font has stayed the same though.
+I will probably be editing this later as subtrees were not the way I wanted/intended to link to the other repos; its something to look into for me

 | category | solution |
 | -------- | -------- |